Faust-d/piShockWrapper/README.md

 Please read the piShock safety disclaimers before using, I am not liable for what you do with my script.

 # Setup
-* Install Python 3
-* Open a terminal/command prompt and run `pip install requests`

-# Use
-You can import piShock or piVault API wrappers seperately, simply by including
+* Use pip to install requests.
+* Import piShock and/or piVault.
-* `from piShockWrapper import piShock`
+  - `from piShockWrapper import piShock`
-* `from piShockWrapper import piVault`
+  - `from piShockWrapper import piVault`

 # piShock
 * `username`, string, your piShock username